AnasQiblawi/localgoose/README.md

 - `in`: Match any value in array
 - `nin`: Not match any value in array
 - `regex`: Regular expression match
+- `exists`: Check for existence of a field
+- `size`: Match the size of an array
+- `mod`: Match documents where the value of a field modulo some divisor is equal to a specified remainder
+- `near`: Find documents near a specified point
+- `maxDistance`: Limit the results to documents within a specified distance from the point
+- `within`: Find documents within a specified shape
+- `box`: Find documents within a rectangular box
+- `center`: Find documents within a specified circle
+- `centerSphere`: Find documents within a specified spherical circle
+- `polygon`: Find documents within a specified polygon
+- `geoIntersects`: Find documents that intersect a specified geometry
+- `nearSphere`: Find documents near a specified point using spherical geometry
+- `text`: Full-text search
+- `or`: Logical OR
+- `nor`: Logical NOR
+- `and`: Logical AND
+- `elemMatch`: Match documents that contain an array field with at least one element that matches all the specified query criteria

 ### Supported Aggregation Operators